jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 ```

 This one belongs to two categories --- `update` and `tutorial` --- and doesn't include the custom property.
 Because the
-categories overlap, it will be possible to test getting a list of posts from a category.
+categories overlap with that of the previous post, it will be possible to test getting a list of posts from a category.

 ## Create the Plugin